28 Unusual French Potato Chip Flavours Only Available In France

 Vinaigre de champagne-Ardenne & sel de lîle de Ré.

-Belsi really elevates the everyday chips with their upscale champagne vinegar and salt from the Île de Ré island, which is off the west coast of France and known for its salt marshes and beaches.
+Belsi really elevates the everyday chips with their upscale champagne vinegar and salt from the Île de Ré island, which is off the west coast of France and is known for its salt marshes and beaches.
 Unfortunately, these chips are a little hard to come by and usually show up at the outdoor market.

 popular chips in France: Unique flavours